hovikgas/Python-Coding-Challenges/README.md

 So, if you wanted more practice with nested loops, you'd be able to access all the challenges that use nested loops whether the primary data type was a dictionary, a list, a string, etc.

 ## Contributing guidelines
 I'd love your help building this collection of Python coding challenges!
-More info coming soon.
+Please email allardbrain (at) gmail (dot) com